 I’m particularly excited by this UK share’s profits outlook as drugs spending in emerging markets booms.
 According to Krane Funds Investors, developing market countries will raise healthcare expenditure in relation to GDP by 24.4% through to 2040.
 This compares with an anticipated 9.8% increase among developed economies over the same period.

 This bodes particularly well for AstraZeneca given the huge investment it’s made in emerging markets in recent years.
 It’s a strategy that helped the UK share’s sales in these far-flung territories soar 11% (at constant currencies) in the first nine months of 2020.
 Revenues here were particularly impressive given that sales of its asthma battler Pulmicort fell more than 40% as the Covid-19 crisis forced the closure of nebulisation rooms in China.

-The post Stock market rally: 2 dirt-cheap UK shares I’d buy in an ISA today for the new bull market appeared first on The Motley Fool UK.
+The post Stock market rally: 2 dirt-cheap UK shares I’d buy today and hold forever appeared first on The Motley Fool UK.

-Peter Stephens owns shares of Landsec and Royal Dutch Shell B. The Motley Fool UK has recommended Landsec.
+Royston Wild has no position in any of the shares mentioned.
+The Motley Fool UK has recommended Avon Rubber.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2020